brookehamilton/imaginator/README.md

 - If you don't have one yet, sign up for an account with Huggingface (including an [access token](https://huggingface.co/docs/hub/security-tokens))
 - Go to the model card for Stable Diffusion and [accept the Stable Diffusion license](https://huggingface.co/CompVis/stable-diffusion-v1-4)

+### Access token
+If desired, you can define your Huggingface access token as the environment variable `HUGGINGFACE_ACCESS_TOKEN`, such as in your `.zshrc` as:
+`export HUGGINGFACE_ACCESS_TOKEN={your token here}`
+If this variable is not found, the code will prompt the user for the token each time.

-## Running on GPU vs. CPU
+### Running on GPU vs. CPU
 If you don't have access to a GPU, this can be run (slowly) on a CPU.
-On my Mac, it takes about 8 minutes to generate an image.
+On my Mac, it takes about 4 minutes to generate an image around 700x500.
 Another option is to use Google Colab (see below).

 ### Running in Google Colab
 If you don't have access to a GPU environment, Google Colab is a great alternative.
-I have included a Google Colab notebook [here](https://colab.research.google.com/drive/1HWg40vl8Td4oNliS3XW6ouLeJMzUrjo0#scrollTo=MWFi2PNQkL6u).
+I have included a Google Colab notebook [here](https://colab.research.google.com/drive/18Iza0DAxRYWmZbQJ51TJx69HSLS6Jf9j?usp=sharing).

 Instructions for running in Google Colab:
 - Click "Make a Copy" to save an editable copy of the notebook to your drive